PCC Community Wellness Center Austin Family Health Center

 PCC Community Wellness Center Austin Family Health Center - Chicago, IL

 Pcc Community Wellness Center Austin Family Health Center is a substance abuse treatment center located at 5425 West Lake Street in the 60644 zip code in Chicago, IL.
 The treatment center accepts men and women.
-It also provides treatment to pregnant and postpartum women and people with substance use and mental health disorders.
-Pcc Community Wellness Center Austin Family Health Center offers buprenorphine maintenance, administration of naltrexone and suboxone prescription.
-Some of the treatment approaches at Pcc Community Wellness Center Austin Family Health Center include rational emotive behavioral therapy, anger management and DBT.
-It also offers group counseling, substance use education and health education services.
-In addition, it provides continuing care plus aftercare and Naloxone and overdose education.
-Pcc Community Wellness Center Austin Family Health Center provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides treatment to postpartum women and people with dual diagnosis treatment.
+Pcc Community Wellness Center Austin Family Health Center offers suboxone prescription, administration of naltrexone and buprenorphine maintenance.
+Some of the treatment approaches at Pcc Community Wellness Center Austin Family Health Center include counseling for trauma victims, anger management therapy and relapse prevention treatment.
+It also offers HIV and AIDS education, substance use education and hepatitis education.
+In addition, it provides Naloxone and overdose education and aftercare and continuing care.
+Pcc Community Wellness Center Austin Family Health Center provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.

 Address: 5425 West Lake Street, Chicago, IL 60644